What is a maintained school?

 Maintained schools explained

 Put simply, maintained schools are those that are funded and controlled by the local education authority.
-They are different from free schools and academies, which operate outside LA control: these schools are run by trusts or sponsors such as parents’ groups, universities or businesses, and while they have to sign up to a government funding agreement, the school itself determines how to spend its budget.
-As of September 2014, 87 per cent of primary schools in England were maintained schools.
+They are different from free schools and academies, which operate outside LA control: these schools are run by trusts or sponsors such as parents’ groups, universities or businesses, and while they have to sign up for a government funding agreement, the school itself determines how to spend its budget.

 Types of maintained school: community schools, foundation schools, VC schools and VA schools